Fun Facts About Austria

 World famous food

-Wienerschnitzel is a typical main dish of Austria and strudel, which is a dessert, was first created in the country.
+One of the fun foodie facts of Austria is that Wienerschnitzel is a typical main dish of Austria and strudel, which is a dessert, was first created in the country.

-Austria interesting facts #10
+Interesting Austria facts #10

 Because the Austrian spa waters of Bad Gastein contain radon, patients must present a doctor’s order before enjoying the water’s “healing” effects.